cisco-en-programmability/splunk-apps/Splunk_CiscoDNACenter/README.md

         - Reachable Devices
         - Unreachable Devices
     * Device Health Table
-- Cisco DNA Center Issues
+- Cisco Catalyst Center Issues
     * Number of Issues by Priority
     * Number of Issues by Severity
     * Number of Issues by Category